Noah: Discussion Questions

 16. In the battle scene, the Watchers one by one return to the Creator.
 What form do they take when they return to the Creator?
 How is this redemption?

 17. While on the ark, Noah tells his family the story of creation.
-Temptation is symbolized by a black snack coming out of a green snake, living the skin behind.
+Temptation is symbolized by a black snake coming out of a green snake, living the skin behind.
 The fruit of the tree, beats like a human heart.
 A shadowed figure of Cain kills his shadowed figure of Abel.
 These images are shown throughout the film.
 Talk about each symbol and how it is significant to the Christian Story.

 18. When Noah finds out that Ila is pregnant, he holds true to his task of destroying humanity.
 Why is Noah so certain that God has called him to destroy all of humanity?